By Roy Stevenson

-- Include some punchy sentences that conjure up a vivid image of a place.
+3. Include some punchy sentences that conjure up a vivid image of a place.

 “A murky mist hangs low over Lake Mendenhall, a few miles from Juneau.
 Although dawn has broken, the sky is too dark to reflect off the lake’s gray, silted water.
 The air is quiet and still, apart from the low murmurings of the kayakers preparing their rigs for the water.
 With the temperature just above freezing, it even smells cold.”

 “This moorage on the southeast tip of Orcas Island provides a beautiful natural setting.
 Don’t expect to see a slick resort here.
 Instead, you’ll find thirty old wooden cabins, domes, and yurts that look like they were constructed as part of a hippie community circa the 1960’s — which, apparently, is how this resort got started.”

-“Kahu has us all fired up when we arrive at the Marae (village), and two hundred of us spill out of our busses to be herded around the edge of a wide semi-circular sandy dirt arena where we stand under an open tin-roofed shelter.
+“Kahu has us all fired up when we arrive at the Marae (village), and two hundred of us spill out of our buses to be herded around the edge of a wide semi-circular sandy dirt arena where we stand under an open tin-roofed shelter.
 It’s a gorgeous spot with a background of dense, impenetrable green native forest, from which guttural Maori chants are echoing.”

 “Moving on, I walk along white gravel pathways that meander past scenes from what I would imagine hell to be like.
-Huge clouds of hot steam and mist billow from jagged rents in the earth’s narrow crust; an overpowering smell of sulphur assaults the nose; and plumes of white geysers erupt from boreholes in the barren rock.”
+Huge clouds of hot steam and mist billow from jagged rents in the earth’s narrow crust; an overpowering smell of sulphur assaults my nose; and plumes of white geysers erupt from boreholes in the barren rock.”

 How to Land Press Trips and Fam Tours

-I've written a guide about how to land press trips and fam tours.
+I've written a guide about how to land press trips.
 It will tell you everything you want to know about how to get into the inner circle and get invited on regional, national and international press trips.